 Understanding Form 1040

 The majority of Americans use the federal income tax Form 1040 to file a return with the Internal Revenue Service (IRS).
 It's here that you document your income, tax deductions or tax credits as well as the tax you owe or the amount of tax you paid that should be refunded.

 Taxpayers with straightforward tax situations will complete their filing obligations using the new Form 1040 alone without accompanying schedules.
 But if you have certain types of income or deductions, you will have to attach schedules such as Schedule A for itemized deductions, Schedule B for interest and ordinary dividends, and Schedule D for capital gains and losses.

 The 2019 Form 1040 reflects some changes of which you should be aware, including:

-- Standard deductions.
-A taxpayer option to take a standard deduction or itemize deductions remains.
+- Standard deductions: A taxpayer's option to take a standard deduction or itemize deductions remains.
 The standard deduction, however, has increased almost 100 percent from the pre-TCJA amount.

-- Cryptocurrency.
-To complete the Form 1040, you must state whether you received, sold, sent, exchanged, or in some other way acquired a financial interest in virtual currency.
+- Cryptocurrency: To complete Form 1040, you must state whether you received, sold, sent, exchanged, or in some other way acquired a financial interest in virtual currency.
 Take care when answering the question because if you provide a false answer, you're subject to penalties of perjury.